Pass the Parcel is one of those fun kids’ games that’s always a hit at parties. It can also be a great learning game for the classroom.

 Here are three soundtracks to get you started:

-- Birthday Game Music – Play this fun birthday game music with stops.
-It is long enough to play in the background for a while.
+- Birthday Party Music – Play this fun birthday party music with stops.
 It can also be used to play musical statues and musical chairs.